 “Each of the dual-credit high school students has their own laptop that they log into every day,” says David Wooten, instructor of the industrial technology program at the College of Lake County.

-“We use the computers that the CLC provided for a good majority of the extra learning work that we do,” Kimble says.
+“We use the computers that the CLC provided for a good majority of the extra learning work that we do,” Kimball says.
 “We do all of the online work on those computers, and we use Google Docs a lot for study guides.”

 Students aren’t using the devices just for traditional online schoolwork, however.
 The computers play a key role in preparing them for Industry 4.0.